-- if the Write Enable Latch (WEL) bit has not been set to 1 (by executing a Write Enable instruction just before) - if a Write cycle is already in progress - if the device has not been deselected, by Chip Select $(\overline{S})$ being driven high, at a byte boundary (after the eighth bit, b0, of the last data byte that has been latched in) - if the addressed page is in the region protected by the Block Protect (BP1 and BP0) bits.
+- if the Write Enable Latch (WEL) bit has not been set to 1 (by executing a Write Enable instruction just before) - if a Write cycle is already in progress - if the device has not been deselected, by Chip Select (S) being driven High, at a byte boundary (after the eighth bit, b0, of the last data byte that has been latched in) - if the addressed page is in the region protected by the Block Protect (BP1 and BP0) bits.

-Figure 10.
+Figure 12.
 Byte Write (WRITE) sequence

-1. The most significant address bit (b15) is Don't Care.
+1. As shown in Table 6, the most significant address bits are Don't Care.